oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 Three independent runs were initiated with random initial velocities to ensure adequate sampling.
 All subsequent simulations were continued using the respective run's restart files.

 #emph[Stage 1:] An initial 20 ps NVT (constant Number of particles, Volume, and Temperature) simulation was performed with a 2 fs time step.
 The system was heated from 100 K to 300 K using Langevin dynamics with a collision frequency of 5 ps⁻¹.
-Restraints (force constant: 1.0 kcal/mol/Å²) were applied to the protein backbone.
+Restraints (force constant: 1.0 kcal/mol/$angstrom$²) were applied to the protein backbone.
 SHAKE algorithm was used to constrain bonds involving hydrogen atoms.
-The non-bonded cutoff was set to 10.0 Å.
+The non-bonded cutoff was set to 10.0 $angstrom$.
 #emph[Stage 2:] A 1 ns NPT simulation followed, maintaining the temperature at 300 K using Langevin dynamics (collision frequency: 5 ps⁻¹).
 Pressure was regulated at 1.01325 bar using the Monte Carlo barostat with a relaxation time of 1 ps.
-Restraints on the same atoms were reduced (force constant: 0.5 kcal/mol/Å²).
+Restraints on the same atoms were reduced (force constant: 0.5 kcal/mol/$angstrom$²).
 #emph[Stage 3:] The final relaxation stage consisted of a 1 ns NPT simulation with all positional restraints removed.

 == Production simulations